 Knit back across these stitches as the pattern indicates.
 In the case of our example, you'd slip the first stitch, knit 4, slip, slip, knit, knit one more and turn the work again.
 Now you have unworked stitches on both needles and just a few stitches that have been worked on both rows.Continue to 3 of 3 below.

 Now that you've made it through the second row, just turn the work again as before and continue as established in the pattern.
 If you were knitting the sock we have been using in this example, for instance, on the next row you'd slip one, purl 5, purl 2 together, purl 1 and turn.

-The next row would be slip 1, knit 6, slip, slip, knit, knit 1 and turn.
-And so on until eventually all the stitches have been worked.
-What this accomplishes is a knitted cup that will hold your heel when you wear the sock.
+The next row would be slip 1, knit 6, slip, slip, knit, knit 1 and turn, and so on until eventually all the stitches have been worked.
+This accomplishes a knitted cup that will hold your heel when you wear the sock.